-What’s your organizing goal this year?
+What’s your organizing goal this?
 Is it to stand ready to be photographed for the cover of a magazine?
 Perhaps it’s to have all 965 pieces of lego sorted by shape, color and size at the end of each day.
 Is it to be company-ready at the ring of your doorbell?

 Goals like these have me heading for the hills, and I do this for a living.
 I know that people have different comfort levels for how much stuff they like to have around them and all I ask is that you consider whether you’re using or enjoying the things around you.
-There’s a world of difference between an attic filled with bags of stuffed toys that haven’t seen the light of day for decades and a creative display like the one I recently found in a Louisville front yard.
+There’s a world of difference between an attic filled with bags of stuffed toys that haven’t seen the light of day for decades and a creative display like the one I once found in a Louisville front yard.

 Bags of toys in the attic are clutter.
 A whimsical garden display created using those very same toys is joyful and creative.

-This year, ask yourself whether your clutter can be transformed into something that brings you active joy?
+Ask yourself whether your clutter can be transformed into something that brings you active joy?
 And if it can’t, can you release it so someone else can enjoy it?